iomesh/docs/docs/cluster-operations/scale-up-cluster.md

 2. Add meta pods.

 	 When deploying IOMesh, three meta pods are created in the IOMesh cluster by default.
 If the number of IOMesh nodes in the Kubernetes cluster is equal to or greater than five, it's recommended to increase the number of meta pods from three to five.
-Note that the number of supported meta pods in the IOMesh cluster should be either be three or five.
+Note that the number of supported meta pods in the IOMesh cluster should be either three or five.

    - Find `meta` in `iomesh.yaml`, the default configuration file exported during IOMesh installation, and then edit `replicaCount`.